 Current remuneration for MPs, Ministers and other roles in Parliament and the Executive

-This link is to the Parliamentary Salaries and Allowances Determination 2020 which was notified in the New Zealand Gazette on 18 December 2020.
+This link is to the Parliamentary Salaries and Allowances Determination (No 2) 2020 which was notified in the New Zealand Gazette on 18 December 2020.
 This determination is effective from 18 October 2020 and expires at the end of polling day for the next general election.

 This link is to the Parliamentary Superannuation Determination 2003, it applies to MPs who are not contributors to the parliamentary superannuation scheme under the Government Superannuation Fund Act 1956.